 Personalised GIfL Solutions through underwriting

-Many people don’t realise that they don’t have to be ‘ill’ to be able to improve the rate of Guaranteed Income for Life (GIfL) provided by an annuity.
+Many people don’t realise that they don’t have to be ‘ill’ to be able to improve the rate provided by a Guaranteed Income for Life (GIfL) solution.

 Underwriting techniques have moved on, to the point that there isn’t really a ‘qualification’ line anymore, and the days of ‘standard’ and ‘enhanced’ annuities are in moving into the past.